 We want young adults to be an active part of our regular Sunday gatherings alongside the whole of the Mosaic community because, frankly, we love them.
 (And value their passion and perspective.)
 On top of that, we host a Thursday night gathering for 18 – twentysomethings where they can find encouragement and clarity in their spiritual journey while in this unique, often confusing stage of life.
 Offered at our Winter Garden Campus.

 We live in a time where thousands of thoughtful resources on life, faith, culture, and theology are accessible to our homes, cars, and headphones at the touch of a button.
 Sometimes the sheer number can be overwhelming.
-Our staff has started pulling together some favorites that have inspired and challenged them to share with you.
+Our staff will continue to pull together favorites that challenge and inspire them to share with you.

 The power of community grows with proximity.
 Community Groups are designed to allow us to know, encourage, and care for one another organically within the context of the larger church body.
 They are typically made up of 8 – 16 people whose life rhythms work together or complement one another.

 Discipleship Groups are small groups designed to grow us as disciples of Jesus through highly relational scripture-focused and gospel-culture-focused hang out time and conversations.
-Each comprises a small group of men or women and ranges from 12 – 18 weeks to as long as a year.
+Each comprises a small group of men or women and ranges from just a couple of weeks to a few months.
 The goal is for you to know Christ better and arrive at a place where you can disciple others and feel comfortable engaging in conversations about life, theology, and their collision in the gospel.